OlssonF/ESA2023_neon4cast_workshop/README.md

 ### 2. Fork or clone the Github repository or download the code
 There are 3 options for getting the code locally so that you can run it, depending on your experience with Github/Git you can do one of the following

-1. Fork the repository to your Github and then clone the repository from your Github repository to a local RStudio project.
+1. _Fork_ the repository to your Github and then clone the repository from your Github repository to a local RStudio project.
 This will allow you to modify the scripts and push it back to your Github.

+- Find the fork button in the top right of the webpage --> Create Fork.
+This will generate a copy of this repository in your Github.
+- Then use the <> Code button to copy the HTTPS link (from you Github!).
+- In RStudio, go to New Project --> Version Control --> Git.
+- Paste the HTTPS link in the Repository URL space, and choose a suitable location for your local repository --> Create Project.
+- Open the .Rmd file

+2. _Clone_ the workshop repository to a local RStudio project.
+Your local workspace will be set up and you can commit changes locally but they won't be pushed back to the Github repository.
 - Find the fork button in the top left of the webpage --> Create Fork.
 - Then use the <> Code button to copy the HTTPS link.
 - In RStudio go to New Project --> Version Control --> Git.
 - Paste the HTTPS link in the Repository URL space, and choose a suitable location for your local repository --> Create Project.

-2. Clone the workshop repository to a local RStudio project.
-Your local workspace will be set up and you can commit changes locally but they won't be pushed back to the Github repository.
-Find the fork button in the top left of the webpage --> Create Fork.
-Then use the <> Code button to copy the HTTPS link.
-In RStudio go to New Project --> Version Control --> Git.
-Paste the HTTPS link in the Repository URL space, and choose a suitable location for your local repository --> Create Project.
+- Open the .Rmd file

-3. Download the zip file of the repository code.
-Find the <> Code button --> Download ZIP.
-Unzip this to a location on your PC and open the `ESA2023_neon4cast_workshop.Rproj` file in RStudio.
+3. _Download_ the zip file of the repository code.
 You can save changes (without version control) locally.
+- Find the <> Code button --> Download ZIP.
+- Unzip this to a location on your PC and open the `ESA2023_neon4cast_workshop.Rproj` file in RStudio.

-More information on forking and cloning in R can be found at [happygitwithr](https://happygitwithr.com/fork-and-clone.html), a great resource to get you started using version control with R.
+More information on forking and cloning in R can be found at [happygitwithr](https://happygitwithr.com/fork-and-clone.html), a great resource to get you started using version control with RStudio.

 ### 3. Work through the example
 Step through the code chunks to take you through a simple forecasting workflow and submit your first real-time forecast to the Challenge!